-Traditional Chinese medicine (TCM) points out 4 parts of your body you especially need to keep warm.
+Your health can be affected for good or ill depending on your response to the different aspects of winter.
+Traditional Chinese medicine (TCM) points out 4 parts of your body you especially need to keep warm when the weather turns cold.

 The belly button is an acupuncture point connected to the internal organs, and is a gateway against external pathogens.
 It delivers qi and blood to the entire body.